 LPN to ADN (advanced placement) not applicable for the 2022-23 academic year.

 You will need to submit a completed admission packet in order to be selected for the program.
 Admission packet information can be found on the nursing webpage.
 If you are uncertain when to apply, contact a Pre-Nursing Advisor.

 The TEAS exam is part of the admission requirement for the nursing program.

 The Kearney division just moved in the new Central Community College building, fall of 2017.
-The Columbus division will be undergoing construction in the next few years.
+The Columbus division completed a renovation project to the health science wing in 2022.
 The Grand Island division’s facility was opened in 2010.
 The college is supportive of ensuring that all equipment, supplies, and simulators used in the nursing program are up-to-date with technology and healthcare environment.

 The nursing program is 5 semesters in length.
 Students can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
 Then continue on to complete associate degree in nursing after semesters 3 and 4 with opportunity to take NCLEX-RN.

 No. Students take ADN courses in a certain progression over the 5 semesters.

 No. The traditional ADN program does not offer summer courses in nursing.
 You may, however, take any required general education course.